 The question for investors, is how to find the right mix for their circumstances.

-How Harvest Portfolios can help
+How Harvest Portfolios Group can help?

-Harvest Portfolios Group Inc., was founded in 2009 by Michael Kovacs who believes the best recipe for investing success is through ownership of the biggest global players, with deep pockets, strong businesses, consistent dividend flows and opportunities for growth.
+Harvest Portfolios Group Inc. was founded in 2009 by Michael Kovacs who believes the best recipe for investing success is through ownership of the biggest global players, with deep pockets, strong businesses, consistent dividend flows and opportunities for growth.

 Harvest chooses global leaders, or the biggest and most dominant companies in their industry.
 They have financial staying power and a history of profitability and rising dividends.
 These features mean the companies protect investor capital while providing growth.

 The Harvest quantitative model selects companies with a long history of success.
-They dominate their industries, they innovate, they evolve and their consistent performance is measured by a long record of rising sales and profits.
+They dominate their industries, they innovate, they evolve, and their consistent performance is measured by a long record of rising sales and profits.